Lower Blepharoplasty in Brazil: the rejuvenation of the gaze begins with the lower eyelids

 After careful surgical marking, I make the subciliary incision — two millimetres below the lash line.
 I carefully dissect the orbicular muscle, expose the orbital septum, and identify the three fat compartments: nasal (the most medial and often the most prominent), central, and lateral.

 As per the planning, I reposition the herniated fat to fill the nasojugal groove or conservatively remove the excess.
 When necessary, I tighten the orbicular muscle and perform canthopexy to ensure adequate lateral support.
 Finally, I redrape the skin without excessive tension and remove only the minimum necessary excess.
-The suture is made with very fine threads that will be removed in five to seven days.
+The closure is made with very fine sutures that will be removed in five to seven days.

 Transconjunctival approach